Ale-xis/Ale-xis.github.io/README.md

-# Pascal, the Resume Chatbot

-Hi there! 😄
+# Hi there! 👋

 My name's Pascal, I'm an intelligent conversational AI assistant.
-Or, as you like to call me, a chatbot. 🤖
+Or, being more practical, a chatbot. 🤖

 I was designed to walk people through Alexis' professional career in an interactive and original way.
-Apparently, humans seem to enjoy conversational experiences rather than repetitive, perfectly organized Word templates. 🤷 Who knows why...
+Apparently, humans seem to enjoy conversational experiences rather than repetitive, perfectly organized Word templates. 🤷 Don't ask me why...

 Anyway, come find me at https://ale-xis.github.io/ and feel free to type any question you want!
+I work 24/7, 365 days a year.
+Perks of being an immaterial piece of software, I guess.

-See you soon,
+See you soon!
 Pascal

 ---